Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_pages/cv.md

 - **Ry-Foil**:
   **(November 2025 - Ongoing)**
   *Making a vortex-panel based airfoil solver of common NACA airfoils*
-  - Learning how to integrate and code stre**amwise point vortices along a panel in uniform flow
+  - Learning how to integrate and code streamwise point vortices along a panel in uniform flow
   - Will check if program matches hand calculations

 - **Quasi 1D Rocket Nozzle Solver**: